Andrew Ord

+Career

 Early years

 Ord had a modest playing career as a central defender in Non-League football.
-He took up coaching at an early age when it became apparent that he wouldn't be offered a full-time contract.
+He took up coaching at an early age when it became apparent that he would not be offered a full-time contract.
 After emigrating to Perth in 2006 he joined the WA NTC which has produced many players who have gone on to represent Australia.
 He also worked in Myanmar developing a full-time Academy for Yangon United before returning to Western Australia alongside Gareth Naven with Perth Glory in the National Youth League.

 BEC Tero Sasana

 In late 2010, Peter Butler brought him to inaugural AFC Champions League finalists BEC Tero Sasana where he was responsible for the under 21 team.
 He had an immediate impact winning the Thailand FA Youth Cup beating Buriram United 5–2 in the final.
-After Butler left for Kelantan FA the club finished the season in mid table so Ord was elevated to 1st team Head coach for the 2012 Thai Premier League season.
+After Butler left for Kelantan FA the club finished the season in mid table so Ord was elevated to first team Head coach for the 2012 Thai Premier League season.
 He rebuilt the squad promoting many young players and on the opening day of season handed debuts to five teenagers, including Chanathip Songkrasin, Tanaboon Kesarat and Gilbert Koomson who then quickly established themselves as National Team players.
 Ord also recruited Cleiton Silva and he proved to be an inspired signing going on to win the Golden Boot with 24 goals.
-Ord led his young team to six victories in the opening 8 fixtures earning him the Manager of the month awards for April and May 2012.
-With the club unexpectedly challenging for the title and into the quarter finals of both cup competitions expectations soared and in a major coup for the league he attracted ex-Real Betis captain Arzu After a run of 3 games without a win, Ord was dismissed and Sven-Göran Eriksson replaced him in September 2012.
+Ord led his young team to six victories in the opening eight fixtures earning him the Manager of the month awards for April and May 2012.
+With the club unexpectedly challenging for the title and into the quarter finals of both cup competitions expectations soared and in a major coup for the league he attracted ex-Real Betis captain Arzu.
+After a run of three games without a win, Ord was dismissed and Sven-Göran Eriksson replaced him in September 2012.
 Ord took some time off, spending two months in Spain to study the coaching of Diego Simeone at Atlético Madrid, the academy system of Villarreal CF and the recruitment and scouting policies of Sevilla FC.